continuing to collate, and develop article

 The Alien was still unfinished and he couldn't leave it like that. he continued like mad to finish the work but they didn't to give him any more money for further work.

-During the time he constructed this thing, by phone he even invited Alec Gillis and Tom Woodruff to come to Switzerland to come to see the thing.
+During the time he constructed this thing, by phone Giger even invited Alec Gillis and Tom Woodruff to come to Switzerland to come to see the thing.
+This appeared to be a point of confusion for them because they didn't know that he was still involved.
 From Gillis and Woodruff's memory, the additional part of the conversation appeared to be that Giger had sculpted this creature that he had designed in his basement at his house.

 Despite the many millions of dollars being pushed around to make the money, mysteriously they were not prepared to hand out something near two extra thousand dollars that Giger wanted to finish it.

-The two were under the gun schedule-wise, so they respectfully responded "You know, we can't do that right now," (Of course had they been a little bit cockier, they would have jumped on the plane over their immediately)
+In terms of the offer to go and visit Giger's studio, the two were under the gun schedule-wise, so they respectfully responded "You know, we can't do that right now."
+They were both fans of Giger and to have to turn down an invite to his studios was a slightly difficult thing to live with.
+Of course had they been a little bit cockier, they would have jumped on the plane over their immediately and this story may well have gone off in a different direction.

 In their memory, Gillis and Woodruff recalled that Giger phoned up asking for his paycheque and they handed him over to the Accounting department